LateThen/LateThen/README.md

 - ❓ Ask me about anything

-- ⚡ Fun fact: I like sleeping🛐🛐🛐
+- ⚡ Fun fact: I like sleeping🛐🛐🛐 (in my bed, at home, not in school or work :D)

 - 🎮 I love RPGs and JRPGs